-When I was a child, my family used to holiday in Weston Super Mare, on the Somerset coast – year after year.
-Occasionally, we would make the run out to Longleat Zoo to marvel at the animals and the big house.
-But one year, probably about 1985, I noticed that a Doctor Who exhibition was on at Longleat.
+When I was a child, my family used to regularly holiday in Weston Super Mare, on the Somerset coast.
+Occasionally, we would make the short run to Longleat Zoo – to marvel at the animals and the big stately house.
+Our first visit was in 1985, it was here that I noticed, for the fiest time; the Doctor Who exhibition.

-I made my way to the exhibition and gazed in wonder as the entrance to the exhibition was the actual Tardis Blue box.
-It was as if you were actually stepping into the Tardis itself and walking around the exhibit but all contained within the Tardis box.
-Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into it!
+As I made my way over to the exhibition, I gazed in wonder at the Tardis Blue box entrance.
+It was as if, you were actually stepping into a huge exhibit bit contained magically with the Tardis police box itself.
+Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into the magic!

-The visitor walked through room-after-room, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi glass screens.
+The visitor would walked past enclosure after enclosure of different Doctor Who monsters.
+It was, as if you were in a zoo; which housed dangerous monsters, behind plexi-glass screens.

-Each room was accompanied by animatronic movements, sounds and ominous music which made the experience a bit scary for young kids.
-I vaguely remember a warning present on the door (that young kids should be accompanied by adults).
+Each room was accompanied by animatronic movements, sounds – and loud ominous music; which heightened the experience – and made it abit scary for young kids.
+I vaguely remember a warning present on the entrance (that young kids should be accompanied by adults).

-My personal highlights were seeing the Cybermen, who I always liked the most and Davros who was just as ugly in the flesh – as he was on TV.
-Seeing the actual Doctor costumes on display, used to create a pang of excitement, as if they were all really there.
+My personal highlights, were seeing the Cybermen; who I always liked the most – and Davros.
+Davros was just as ugly in the flesh – as on TV.
+Seeing the actual ‘official’ Doctor costumes on display also, used to create a pang of excitement.

-The attraction moved to a central room which had a working Tardis console going up and down.
-There was a big screen, which showed clips from the programme.
+The attraction moved on, to a central room which had a working Tardis console (going up and down).
+There was a big screen, which showed clips from the programmes history.
 When I was there, they were always showing the Doctors regenerations – back to back.

-Sometimes, there would even be a tour guide who took groups of people through the exhibition; explaining who the monsters were and which episode they appeared in.
+Sometimes, there would even be a tour-guide present, who would take groups of people through the exhibition; explaining who the monsters were and which episodes they appeared in.

-Longleat staff would even wander around Longleat grounds, dressed as Cybermen, Daleks and Doctors of their era – always appeared at the exhibition; to publicize a new monster or event.
+Longleat staff would even wander around the grounds, dressed as Cybermen, Daleks (to to publicise the attraction).
+Also, the actual Doctor Who actors of their era – sometimes appeared at the exhibition; to publicize a new monster – or event.

-The Longleat exhibition ran for 30 years – from 1973, regularly redressing it’s attractions as new series came and went.
-A devastating fire nearly destroyed the entire exhibit in 1996 but a refit later, it was back open.
+The Longleat exhibition ran for 30 years – from 1973, regularly redressing it’s attractions, as new eras came and went.
+A devastating fire in 1996, nearly destroyed the entire exhibit but it was luckily saved and back open – quickly.

-It finally closed its doors, forever in 2003.
-Which was probably due to a tail-off of popularity at that time, as Doctor Who had been off-the-air, for over 10 years – at that point.
+It sadly finally closed its doors, forever in 2003.
+Which was probably (at the time) due to a tail-off of popularity, as Doctor Who had been off-air, for over 14 years; at that point.

-Ironic that only 2 years later, it would be back on the BBC and as popular as ever.
-Now the Doctor Who Experience regularly tours the country, so it is unlikely the Longleat one will ever come back, although people continue to campaign.
+Ironic, given that only 2 years later, it would be back on the BBC and as popular, as ever.
+Now the Doctor Who Experience regularly tours the country, so it is unlikely thatthe Longleat attraction, will ever return.

-Who Longleat would have been consigned to the mists of subconsciousness had it not been for me coming across an interesting website which is dedicated to preserving the memory of the Longleat Doctor Who exhibition (maybe it’s revival too!): www.drwhoexhibitions.co.uk
+Doctor Who Longleat, would have been consigned to the mists of time, had it not been for me coming across an interesting website; which is dedicated to preserving the memory of the Longleat Doctor Who exhibition (maybe it’s revival too!): www.drwhoexhibitions.co.uk

 If you are interested in seeing some of the attractions which populated the exhibition over the years, then this is the place for you.
-The below youtube video – from 1991 is pretty good too!
+The images in this article are all my own photographs, taken sometime around the late 1980’s.
+The above featured youtube video – recorded in 1991; is pretty good too!

 Dave Armitage – Classic Doctor Who fan

-The history of the exhibition can be found here on http://www.drwhoexhibitions.co.uk/longleat.htm
+The full-history of the exhibition, can be found here on http://www.drwhoexhibitions.co.uk/longleat.htm